defenxor/dsiem-rs/docs/managing_performance.md

 ## Evaluate the most likely performance bottleneck

 The first thing to know is that for each incoming event, Dsiem will quickly compare several key fields (like `Plugin ID` and `Plugin SID`) against all directives to determine if there's a match.
-Only matching events will be sent to the associated directives for further processing.
-And because this initial quick comparison is done to for _all_ events against _all_ directives, it becomes a main spot for potential performance bottleneck and should therefore be allocated with enough CPU resources.
+Only matching events will be sent afterwards to the associated directives for further processing.
+Because this initial quick comparison is done to _all_ events against _all_ directives, it becomes a main spot for potential performance bottleneck and should therefore be allocated with enough CPU resources.

 In our tests, a single CPU thread was able to perform around 17 million quick filtering checks per second, so the rate of incoming events/sec times the number of directives should not exceed that number.